ncschroeder/Number-Theory-Playground/README.md

 Some rules can be used to determine if a whole number is divisible by another whole number.
 I'll go over 1 rule for each number in the range of 3 to 12, excluding 5 and 10, though there are rules for more numbers and many numbers have multiple rules.
 I'll go over an example of using these rules to find the factors of a number in the "Example" section below.
 Let's have a variable $n$ and let it represent a whole number.
-If the last 2 digits of $n$ is divisible by 4, then $n$ is divisible by 4.
-If the last 3 digits of $n$ is divisible by 8, then $n$ is divisible by 8.
+If the number formed from the last 2 digits of $n$ is divisible by 4, then $n$ is divisible by 4.
+If the number formed from the last 3 digits of $n$ is divisible by
+8, then $n$ is divisible by 8.
 If the sum of the digits of $n$ is divisible by 3, then $n$ is divisible by 3.
 If the sum of the digits of $n$ is divisible by 9, then $n$ is divisible by 9.
 If $n$ is even and divisible by 3, then it's also divisible by 6.
 If $n$ is divisible by both 3 and 4, then it's also divisible by 12.

+For 11, we do an alternating sum of the digits of $n$ from left to right.
+We start with 0, add the 1<sup>st</sup> digit, subtract the 2<sup>nd</sup> digit, add the 3<sup>rd</sup> digit, and so on for all the digits.
+If this sum is divisible by 11, then $n$ is divisible by 11.

 For 7, we split $n$ into 3-digit blocks from right to left, though the leftmost block can contain 1 or 2 digits.
 Coincidentally, these are the blocks separated by commas if we write $n$ with commas.
 We do an alternating sum of the blocks from right to left.
 We start with 0, add the rightmost block, subtract the block to the left of that, add the block to the left of that, and so on for all the blocks.
 If this sum is divisible by 7, then $n$ is divisible by 7.

-For 11, we do an alternating sum of the digits of $n$ from left to right.
-We start with 0, add the 1<sup>st</sup> digit, subtract the 2<sup>nd</sup> digit, add the 3<sup>rd</sup> digit, and so on for all the digits.
-If this sum is divisible by 11, then $n$ is divisible by 11.
 These alternating sums might involve negative integers or 0, so that makes them some of the few calculations done by the Number Theory Playground that involve numbers other than natural numbers.

 ##### Example

 Let $n$ be 5,544.
 Its PF is $2^3 \times 3^2 \times 7 \times 11$.
 We can tell from that PF that $n$ is divisible by all the numbers that had rules mentioned about them above.
 Let's check if $n$ is divisible by those numbers using those rules.
-The last 2 digits are 44, which is divisible by 4.
-The last 3 digits are 544, which is divisible by 8.
+The last 2 digits form the number 44, which is divisible by 4.
+The last 3 digits form the number 544, which is divisible by 8.
 The sum of the digits is $5 + 5 + 4 + 4 = 18$, which is divisible by both 3 and 9.
 Since $n$ is even and divisible by 3, it's also divisible by 6.
 Since $n$ is divisible by both 3 and 4, it's also divisible by 12.
+The alternating sum of digits from left to right is $5 - 5 + 4 - 4 = 0$, which is divisible by 11.
 The alternating sum of 3-digit blocks from right to left is $544 - 4 = 539$, which is divisible by 7.
-The alternating sum of digits from left to right is $5 - 5 + 4 - 4 = 0$, which is divisible by 11.

 #### Calculations